 Costa Rica Coronavirus Driving Restrictions

-Costa Rica has instated driving restrictions since end of March and alloww driving during certain hours for certain vehicles.
+Costa Rica has instated driving restrictions since end of March.
 Essential workers with a letter from their employer are exempt from driving restrictions.
-Those driving to health services are also permitted.
+Those driving to/from health services, hotels and airports are exempt.
+Rental cars are also exempt.

 - Monday – Vehicles with last license plate digit ending in 1 and 2 can’t drive.